JasonP01/community-schematics/README.md

 ## Rules

 -   Every schematics from #curated-schematics in Official Mindustry Discord will be accepted without any rules and will be put on [./schematics/OfficialDiscordCuratedSchematic/](./schematics/OfficialDiscordCuratedSchematic/)
--   Every schematics from #schematics in Official Mindustry Discord will be accepted if it's at least 3 days old and has less than 5 🚮 reactions and will be put on [./schematics/OfficialDiscordSchematic/](./schematics/OfficialDiscordSchematic/)
+-   Every schematics from #schematics in Official Mindustry Discord will be accepted if it's at least 3 days old and has less than 5 :put_litter_in_its_place: reactions and will be put on [./schematics/OfficialDiscordSchematic/](./schematics/OfficialDiscordSchematic/)